idaholab/moose/framework/doc/content/source/actions/CreateApplicationBlockAction.md

 !syntax description /Application/CreateApplicationBlockAction

-This action is parse the parameters passed to the `[Application]` block.
+This action is a placeholder for parsing the Application block.
+Please do not add new parameters to this action.
+A new capability to support adding new parameters to `Application` block is under development and will be released soon.

 More information about the `Application` block can be found on the [Application syntax page](syntax/Application/index.md).